mikaelbo/AutoHookExample/README.md

 # AutoHookExample
-Sample project for creating dynamic frameworks to method swizzle Objective-c classes
+Sample project for creating a dynamic framework for method swizzling and code injection.